franciscop/pray/README.md

 # Pray

 A super simple expectation library.
-It works perfectly with [test-controller]().
+Pray that the second invocation follows the first one.
+It works perfectly with [test-controller](https://github.com/franciscop/test-controller).

 ```js
 // Perfect